 Yard waste includes leaves, grass clippings, shrubs, twigs, and branches.
 Find more specific information in this article on yard waste.

 Bulk trash is collected year-round.
-Bulk trash is collected every other Thursday throughout the Boston-Edison neighborhood.
-This year collection dates start on Thursday, Jan 14.
-On weeks containing holidays (New Year’s Day, Martin Luther King Jr. Day, Memorial Day, 4th of July, Labor Day, Thanksgiving Day and Christmas Day), collection is delayed until Friday.
+Bulk trash is collected every other Wednesday throughout the Boston-Edison neighborhood, beginning Wednesday, June 12, 2019.
+On weeks containing holidays (New Year’s Day, Martin Luther King Jr. Day, Memorial Day, 4th of July, Labor Day, Thanksgiving Day and Christmas Day), collection is delayed until Thursday.

-Yard waste is collected from mid-April through the end of November.
-There is no curb-side yard waste collection from December through mid-April, and residents can be fined by the city for leaving yard waste on the curb.
-During collection season, yard waste is collected every other Thursday, on the same dates as bulk trash collection.
+Yard waste is collected from April (start dates vary) for 36 weeks through mid-December.
+There is no curb-side yard waste collection from December through April, and residents can be fined by the city for leaving yard waste on the curb.
+During collection season, yard waste is collected every other Wednesday, on the same dates as bulk trash collection.

-Bulk items should be no more than 1,000 pounds or exceed one cubic yard in volume.
+Bulk items should be no more than 1,000 pounds or exceed two cubic yards in volume.
 Before placing items on the curb, remove doors from appliances, and remove all liquids, food, chlorofluorocarbons (CFCs), and polychlorinated biphenyls (PCBs).
 Smaller items, such as toys or clothing, should be placed in plastic bags or boxes.